thearn/pandemic/readme.md

 ![alt text](images/Figure_2.png "With mitigation")

-indicating successful flattening of the infection curve below the specified target, using a social distance infection mitigation strategy lasting around 65 days.
+indicating successful flattening of the infection curve below the specified target, using a social distance infection mitigation strategy.

 Example 2: direct peak curve minimization
 ==========================================